 First, you need to get fenders and lines prepared.
 Then you need to try and work out which way their anchors are positioned so you don’t lay yours on top of theirs.
-Then, you peel out the anchor chain and run back to the stern to jump off onto the town quay as soon as possible and get the boat secured before the wind blows you into someone elses expensive pride and joy.
+Then, you drop the anchor and peel out the anchor chain and run back to the stern to jump off onto the town quay as soon as possible and get the boat secured before the wind blows you into someone elses expensive pride and joy.

 We found the perfect spot to do our first med mooring ever.
 There was space big enough for three boats, so we would aim for the middle and hope for the best!
 We needed to lay out 30m, but if we estimated the distance wrong and didn’t have enough chain to lay out, the boat would snatch on the anchor and send our stern towards another boat.
 As we couldn’t risk that we cleated off more than we thought we would need and I would have to lay it carefully so we didn’t end up with too much out.

 Unfortunately, as there was a bit of wind, Adam needed to reverse quicker than usual to keep control of the boat going astern, so as soon as the anchor stuck I couldn’t lay out chain quickly enough and had to let go before losing a finger.
 The 40m of chain ran through quickly and I hoped for the best!

 We got lines to shore no problem so our stern was secured, but we had out too much anchor to hold the bow steady.
 With a windlass we would have just taken in the slack, but heaving up anchor chain that isn’t lying directly below you is near impossible.
 We spent several hours rigging up some sort of cowboy way to winch in what chain we could and hoped for the best.